AnirbanSamaddar/SparC-IB/README.md

 # SparC-IB

+This repository contains scripts to implement ```SparC-IB``` from the paper [Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck](https://arxiv.org/abs/2203.02592).

 Please follow the below code blocks to run the models used in the experiments section.
 Note that, the below codes run the models on MNIST dataset.
 Please pass ```--dataset 'CIFAR10'``` and the correct hyperparameters from the Appendix to run the models on CIFAR-10.

 To run ```SparC-IB``` with compound strategy please use the below code.